More than any other industry, the healthcare field depends on empathetic communication.

 Potential patients might feel fear, doubt, worry, or frustration throughout their process of making a medical decision.
 Medical professionals work to ensure they communicate with their patients in an open and nurturing manner.

-But connecting with a patient isn’t only the responsibility of nurses, doctors, and administrative workers.
+But connecting with a patient isn’t just the responsibility of nurses, doctors, and administrative workers.

 Healthcare marketing managers meet patients on the first step of the medical journey—from search and selection to facilitating the booking of an appointment or procedure.
 Depending on your approach, the patient journey can start on either a positive or negative foot.